Akombe1/messenger001/README.md

 You can use the Messenger system we developed in class as a starting point.

-I suggest you start with a very simple system with say one button that changes color after some random time between 1 and 20 seconds.
+I suggest you start with a system like the one below with one button that changes color after some random time between 1 and 20 seconds.
 Think through how you will transmit the timing from the web page to the server and record it there.

 <img width="662" alt="Screenshot 2025-02-05 at 12 36 52" src="https://github.com/user-attachments/assets/06741c20-da2d-442a-beed-15db1a94eac5" />